andreagrisafi/SALTED/README.rst

 Usage
 -----
 For a detailed description of how to use SALTED, refer to the examples corresponding to the electronic structure code you wish to use.
 SALTED functions may be called either directly from a terminal script, or by importing SALTED modules in python.
 SALTED input variables must be defined in a :code:`inp.py` file located in the working directory.
-Input structures are required in XYZ format and are specified as :code:`filename="$COORDSFILE.xyz"`.
+Input structures are required in XYZ format and are specified as :code:`filename="COORDSFILENAME.xyz"`.
 SALTED outputs are saved in the directory specified by the input variable :code:`saltedpath`.
 A general SALTED workflow reads as follows:

 - Import SALTED modules